ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 The ESMValTool Tutorial provides a `quickstart guide <https://esmvalgroup.github.io/ESMValTool_Tutorial/01-quickstart/index.html>`__ that is particularly suited for new users that have an access to pre-installed version of ESMValTool.

-Information on how to request an account at CEDA-Jasmin and DKRZ-Levante and to get started with these HPC clusters can be found on the setup page of the tutorial `here <https://esmvalgroup.github.io/ESMValTool_Tutorial/setup.html>`__.
+Information on how to request an account at CEDA-JASMIN and DKRZ-Levante and to get started with these HPC clusters can be found on the setup page of the tutorial `here <https://esmvalgroup.github.io/ESMValTool_Tutorial/setup.html>`__.

 .. _install_with_docker: